-To help you perfect your design and save on costs, we’ve put together a list of five key prototyping phases, along with a few of the manufacturing processes best suited for each.
+To help you perfect your design and save on costs, we’ve put together a list of 5 key prototyping phases, and which manufacturing processes are best suited for each.

 FDM (Fused Deposition Modeling)

 The goal of a proof of concept prototype is less cosmetic and more functional.
 Its requirement is to demonstrate the product’s core functionality and prove that the design works as intended.
 This is often referred to as a benchtop model because it may use off-the-shelf items in its assembly to save on costs and prove out the product functions.

 Selective Laser Sintered (SLS) 3D printed nylon is a valuable tool for building a proof of concept design, fixtures, and other features because of its low cost across various geometries.
 It is not uncommon to use several manufacturing processes when building a proof of concept in order to achieve functional goals.

 Industrial designs are generated to validate the aesthetics, ergonomics, or scale of a product.
 In this stage, the prototype simulates the final product, and the aim is to analyze for the best usability and overall ease of use.
 If the design is an electromechanical system, then this is typically where the engineers are mindful of how much internal space is required to package the PCBs and internal mechanisms while also accommodating external features like cosmetics and ergonomics.
 Typically, the focus is on using similar materials to the final product.
 For example, PolyJet 3D printing can create rubber-like parts, and SLA has several materials that simulate injection molded pieces.
 Carbon DLS also plays a powerful role for smaller components, as it can directly transition into scaled production without injection mold tooling requirements.
 Along with metal CNC machined prototypes and metal 3D printing, there are also some great, low-cost alternatives for building metal parts, e.g., SLS nylon with nickel plating.